AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

-  o  GLES 2.0
-       - Additional pilot cube rotation not working properly.
-       - Animate Arrow Rotation
-  o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Time and CPU measurements.
-Possible use of DDMS o  Refactor and clean up state machines. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Make gesture recognition process with respect to time instead of frames to be CPU independent.
+  o  Achieve correct coloring of pilot cube as faces are detected. o  Time and CPU measurements.
+Possible use of DDMS o  Create image recognition test suite. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Refactor and clean up state machines. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Make gesture recognition process with respect to time instead of frames to be CPU independent.